 In the main ranch house, you can enjoy a game of billiards, read a book in front of the river rock fireplace decorated with trophy caribou, moose, cougar, and antlers, or take one of the many movies back to your cabin.

-A full gourmet breakfast is included each morning.
+Breakfast is included each morning.
 You can cook your other meals in the privacy of your own cabin or visit one of the local restaurants in the area.
-There’s also a ranch store, with lots of specialty items.

 Montana HilI Guest Ranch is a five-hour drive from Vancouver, B.C., and just an hour and half north of Kamloops.
 Come stay a night or longer and do as much or as little as you like.
 Group bookings welcomed.
 You can learn more and book your stay at online or call them – 1 (250) 593-9807